ireardon/azure-content/articles/sql-database-nodejs-how-to-use.md

 <div class="dev-callout">
 <b>Note</b>
 <p>The following information is based off of a preview release of the Microsoft Driver for Node.JS for SQL Server.
-The information in this section may not be the most recent information on using the node-sqlserver module with Azure.
+The information in this section may not be the most recent information on using the msnodesql module with Azure.
 For the most recent information on the <a href="https://github.com/WindowsAzure/node-sqlserver">Microsoft Driver for Node.JS for SQL Server project page</a> on Github.</p>
 </div>

-Azure will not dynamically install the node-sqlserver module at runtime, so you must ensure that your application deployment includes a binary version of the module.
+Azure will not dynamically install the msnodesql module at runtime, so you must ensure that your application deployment includes a binary version of the module.
 You can verify that your deployment does contain a binary version of the module by ensuring that the following directory structure exists, and contains the files described below:

 	application directory
 		node_modules
-			node-sqlserver
+			msnodesql
 				lib

-The **node-sqlserver** directory should contain a **package.json** file.
-The **lib** directory should contain a **sql.js** and a **sqlserver.node** file, which is the compiled form of the node-sqlserver module.
+The **msnodesql** directory should contain a **package.json** file.
+The **lib** directory should contain a **sql.js** and a **sqlserver.node** file, which is the compiled form of the msnodesql module.

 For more information on deploying a Node.js application to Azure, see [Create and deploy a Node.js application to an Azure Web Site] and [Node.js Cloud Service].